Q: What do a project management system and nuclear submarines have in common?

 A dependency is when one task or project activity can’t happen without a related activity being kicked into motion first.
 For example, you can’t launch a new Facebook ad campaign without a completed landing page.

-Usually, it’s a more complicated relationship.
+Dependencies are often a more complicated relationship.
 For example, when creating a new website, every other team is waiting on the initial design.

 Once the design is ready, developers, copywriters, and the marketing team can start working in tandem.